Shotbow/fudawiki-files/hanafuda/games/honbana.md

 Since the [Phoenix](/en/hanafuda/suits/paulownia#phoenix) is the only Paulownia card used, the player who plays or draws this card simply places it directly to their own scoring area without first sending it to the field.
 If it is dealt to the field at the beginning of the game, the dealer automatically captures it.
 ## Scoring
 At the end of the round, the draw pile, field, and hands should all have been exhausted, and all cards have been captured.
+The scoring process has two steps.

+First, each player sums the values of their captured cards according to the below chart.
+The player with the most card points collects 2 Points from each other player, and becomes the dealer for the next round.

+Second, each player checks for yaku.
 # Card Values
 |Cards|Value|Number per Deck|
 |:---:|:---:|:---:|